mpenno23/meraki-config-fetch/README.md

-# Meraki MX Network COnfiguration Fetcher
+# Meraki MX Network Configuration Fetcher

 This is a Python script that fetches configuration data from Meraki appliances using the Meraki Dashboard API.
 It can retrieve information from various endpoints and save them to a JSON file.